 Inspiration for my marine pieces started in my early childhood.
 I was born on the south coast of England and my formative years were often spent on the beach splashing in the sea, collecting shells and dipping into rock pools.
 I’m still a compulsive beachcomber and hoard collections of pebbles, shells and other natural forms such as seed heads and fossils.
-These have inspired sculptural pieces, often to grow plants in or over, or to use as water features.
-My seahorses, sea serpents and fish in rich tones of blue evoke the underwater world.
-Delicate sea urchin forms complement these shapes in pale shades of white, mauve and turquoise.
+These have inspired sculptural pieces, sometimes to grow plants in or over, to use as water features, or to stand in their own right.
+My seahorses and fish in rich tones of blue evoke the underwater world.
+Delicate sea urchin forms complement these shapes in paler shades of white, mauve and turquoise.

-I work from thin slabs of white or buff stoneware clay bodies, which are sometimes impressed with texture from man-made or natural objects, before cutting, forming and assembling into the finished piece.
-My methods of cutting and assembling clay are similar to dressmaking and the use of wax resist and surface pattern are related to textile design.
-Decoration is also added at the completed stage either as applied textured detail or as surface pattern with slips, oxides, resists and glazes.
-Sometimes beaded jewellery, hat-pins and hair adornments are added after the glaze firing.
+I work in my studio at my Ashbourne home, using slabs of white or buff stoneware clay bodies, which are sometimes impressed with texture from man-made or natural objects, before cutting, forming and assembling into the finished piece.
+Larger pieces are sometimes carved into the surface to shape and define the form.
+Decoration is often added at the completed stage either as applied textured detail or as surface pattern with slips, oxides, resists and glazes before firing.

-The scale of my work varies from robust garden sculptures and planters in warm rustic colours and natural surfaces, to finer, smaller pieces for interior setting, often in a range of whites, purples, blues and turquoises.
+The scale of my work varies from robust sculptures in warm rustic colours and natural surfaces, to finer, smaller pieces, often in a range of whites, blues and turquoises.

-My work is fired in an electric n to between 1220ºC and 1280ºC.
-The high-fired pieces are ideal for being displayed outdoors as well as inside.
+My work is fired in an electric kiln to between 1200°C and 1280°C. The high-fired pieces are ideal for being displayed outdoors as well as inside.

-I currently have work at the following outlets:
+I will be exhibiting at the following events:

 I am based in Ashbourne in Derbyshire.
 You can contact me by email on email@example.com.